 Student teachers face their first day of teaching with little or no experience leading a classroom.
-LIZA is an online tool for practicing discourse between a live instructor and a simulated student that provides a risk-free environment to hone specific pedagogical and behavioral practices.
+Teaching with Grace is an online tool for practicing discourse between a live instructor and a simulated student that provides a risk-free environment to hone specific pedagogical and behavioral practices.

 The instructor talks to the virtual student by voice and engages in a discourse aimed towards particular pedagogical or behavioral goals.
 The virtual student responds to the instructor in the manner an actual student might and helps the instructor practice techniques in an immersive manner.